PeteHaitch/BioC2020_DelayedArray_workshop/README.md

     framework.
   - Develop a high-level understanding of classes and packages that *implement* the DelayedArray framework.
-  - Become familiar with the fundamental concepts of delayed operations, block-processing, and realization.
+  - Become familiar with the fundamental concepts of *delayed operations*, *block processing*, and *realization*.
   - Reason about potential bottlenecks, and how to avoid or reduce these, in algorithms operating on *DelayedArray* objects.